WICD Board of Supervisors Overview

 A board of five Supervisors, three elected and two appointed, directs the programs and policies of the Whidbey Island Conservation District.
 The board meets once a month to discuss district business, oversee district finances and provide guidance on district activities.
 The meetings are open to the public.
 Check the footer at the bottom of each page on our website for current board meeting information and archives.

-WICD Board Member Profiles
+WICD Supervisor Profiles